rackerlabs/design-system/_component_design/file-tile.md

 A file tile contains the following elements:

-- **Container (required)**: The container holds the file icon, file name, file size, and remove X. The file download process starts when the user clicks anywhere in the container *except the Remove X*.
+- **Container (required)**: The container holds the file icon, file name, file size, and the Remove X. The file download process starts when the user clicks anywhere in the container *except on the Remove X*.
 - **File icon (required)**: The file icon represents the file format.
 - **File name (required)**: The file name displays the name of the file.
 - **File size (required)**: The file size displays the size of the file.